howtographql/howtographql/content/frontend/react-apollo/0-introduction.md

 ---
 title: Introduction
 pageTitle: 'Fullstack Tutorial with GraphQL, React & Apollo'
-description: 'Learn how to build a Hackernews clone with GraphQL, React & Apollo Client.
-Use create-react-app for the frontend and graphql-yoga & Prisma for the backend.'
+description: 'Learn how to build a Hackernews clone with GraphQL, React and Apollo Client.
+Use create-react-app for the frontend and Apollo Server with Prisma for the backend.'
 question: What's a major benefit of using a GraphQL client library?
 answers:
   [